 Twin Falls Representative - Alternate (Jerome)

-Jennifer is the current Treasurer and Past President of Snake River AEYC.
+Jennifer was the Treasurer and Past President of Snake River AEYC.
 She graduated from Idaho State University with her Blended Certificate in Early Childhood Education.
 She lives in Jerome with her husband, Todd, and their two children, Brayden and Kaitlyn.

 Ex Officio Members

 Beth Oppenheimer has served as the Executive Director of the Idaho Association for the Education of Young Children (Idaho AEYC) since 2010.
 She has spent many years advocating for the needs of our children and families and is committed to advancing opportunities for all Idaho families.
 As a working mother of two children, she understands the challenges facing working families and their abilities to support their children’s early care and learning.
 Previously, Beth served as the Associate Director for the Student Union Building at Boise State University.
 She has also worked at the University of Idaho, and has worked on education, policy, and development issues for the Junior Achievement of the National Capital Area and the Institute for Women’s Policy Research in Washington, DC.

 Beth is very involved in her community and serves on several boards and committees which include the Treasure Valley YMCA, United Way Vision Council and is the newest member to the Boise School District Board of Trustees.